Tips for a Successful Video Interview

 When preparing for an interview, most individuals want to know exactly what they are getting into.
 You might find yourself wondering, “What should I wear?” and “What questions are they going to ask me?”
 It’s perfectly normal to be a little nervous before your interview.
 Here are a few things to keep in mind.

-What you typically wear to an in-person job interview might not be what you should wear for an on-camera video interview.
+• What to Wear: What you typically wear to an in-person job interview might not be what you should wear for an on-camera video interview.
 Ideally, what you are wearing is representative of your profession.

-Items that are ok to wear:
+• Items that are ok to wear:

-- Wear clothes that would be typical for your profession.
+• Wear clothes that would be typical for your profession.

-- Stick to solid colors if possible.
+• Stick to solid colors if possible.

-Items that you want to avoid:
+• Items that you want to avoid

-- Bright colors.
+• Bright colors.

-- Distracting patterns or intricate designs.
+• Distracting patterns or intricate designs.

-- Logos and brand names unless it is the company you work for.
+• Logos and brand names unless it is the company you work for.

-- Clothes with wrinkles.
+• Clothes with wrinkles.

+• Expect a Professional Interview Setup: When you walk onto the interview set, it will be a little intimidating at first.
+We utilize professional video, lighting, and audio equipment to ensure you look and sound your best during your interview.
 Your job is to sit back, get comfortable, and relax while the production crew takes care of the rest.
 Our production team will adjust the lighting, audio, and camera equipment specifically for your height and seated location.

-The first time you see the interview questions will be during the interview setup.
+• Don’t Memorize Responses: The first time you see the interview questions will be during the interview setup.
 We do this to ensure that your answers are candid, authentic, and don’t sound rehearsed or memorized.

-Ideally, we want responses about 15–20 seconds in length.
+• Keep in Mind the Ideal Response Length: Ideally, we want responses about 15–20 seconds in length.
 This allows us to edit together multiple interview responses while keeping the overall video concise.
 We typically review each question at least twice to ensure a smooth and succinct response.

 Over the years, we’ve conducted several hundred on-camera interviews.
 This experience has taught us that the most important thing is making sure our interviewees feel comfortable and informed.
 There are several questions we often get asked before an interview.

-Many of our interviewees want to know what happens if they mess up or stumble over their words.
+• If You Mess Up, Don’t Panic: Many of our interviewees want to know what happens if they mess up or stumble over their words.
 If that happens, no worries!
 Remember that it is not a live recording and that we are recording the entire time.
 We’ll repeat the question as many times as needed to get a smooth, succinct response that is about 15-20 seconds long.

-When it comes to hand gestures, don’t overthink them!
+• Don’t Overthink Your Hand Gestures: When it comes to hand gestures, don’t overthink them!
 If you usually talk with your hands, go ahead and do so when giving your interview responses.
 We want you to be as comfortable as possible, and hand gestures can keep you from looking too stiff and rigid.
 We want you to think of the interview as nothing more than a conversation.

 Interviews with our video team typically take fifteen to thirty minutes.
 Once we’ve completed our list of questions, we like to ask if there are any other topics or questions you wanted to address that weren’t covered.